gbsvb13/CyberSecurity_2025_Study/README.md

 PORT : Port range scanned, from 1 to 10000. not same with nMap *nmap only scans most used 1000 ports first but Metasploit scans 10000 ports can directly,faster scan with nmap and nmap can performed msf6 too *Pratice sequence : when using portscan, use a matching protocol and set RHOST/RPORT.
-*RHOST: host's IP ad., RPORT : payload's port num smb/smb_version : checks SMB port(445) opened
+*RHOST: target's IP ad., RPORT : payload's port num smb/smb_version : checks SMB port(445) opened

 Metasploit database